-Assumptions for the mortgage include: 30-year mortgage, 5% down payment, 20-year rolling average interest rate for a qualifying household earning the median of the applicable income category.
+Assumptions for the mortgage include: 30-year mortgage, 5% down payment, 20-year rolling average interest rate for a qualifying Household earning the median of the applicable income category.
 6. Potential Variability of Maximum Sales Price a.
-Below grade or no garage The maximum sales prices will be lower if the unit is below grade, or if there is no garage. b.
-Housing Department Option to Purchase If an owner is determined to be in default of their restrictions, the Housing Department will have the option to purchase the property for a purchase price equal to the maximum resale price or the appraised value, whichever is less, subject to the Housing Department's ability to limit appreciation and/or reduce proceeds, and on such other terms as are provided in the restrictions. c.
-Stopping Appreciation If an owner is found to be in default of their restrictions, the Housing Department may cease the appreciation of the property when determining the maximum resale value beginning on the known date the owner began being in default.
-C. Maximum Resale Price The intent of the maximum resale price is to ensure long-term affordability of the restricted housing units at resale.
+Below grade or no garage The maximum sales prices will be lower if the unit is below grade, or if there is no garage.
+Section 6.
+Purchase and Sale Standards and Procedures 6-2.
+Purchase Procedures b.
+Housing Department Option to Purchase If an owner is determined to be in default of their Special Restrictions, the Housing Department will have the option to purchase the property for a purchase price equal to the maximum resale price or the appraised value, whichever is less, subject to the Housing Department's ability to limit appreciation and/or reduce proceeds, and on such other terms as are provided in the Special Restrictions. c.
+Stopping Appreciation If an owner is found to be in default of their Special Restrictions, the Housing Department may cease the appreciation of the property when determining the maximum resale value beginning on the known date the owner began being in default.
+C. Maximum Resale Price The intent of the maximum resale price is to ensure long-term affordability of the Restricted Housing Units at resale.
 The maximum resale price (MRP) shall be the original purchase price (OPP) with the following adjustments: 1.
-Appreciation 3% or Denver-Aurora-Lakewood CPI Appreciation of the value of the restricted housing unit is based on the Denver-Aurora-Lakewood CPI each year not to exceed 3%.
-The latest published numbers for Quarter two (2) and Quarter four (4) of each year will be used unless the deed restrictions or ground lease specifically reference an alternative appreciation method or no measured appreciation.
+Appreciation 3% or Denver-Aurora-Lakewood CPI Appreciation of the value of the Restricted Housing Unit is based on the Denver-Aurora-Lakewood CPI each year not to exceed 3%.
+The latest published numbers for Quarter two (2) and Quarter four (4) of each year will be used unless the Special Restrictions or ground lease specifically reference an alternative appreciation method or no measured appreciation. a.
 The following standards apply: